Powerflo

-Powerflo is an American heavy metal band from Los Angeles, California, formed in 2016.
+Powerflo is an American rap metal band from Los Angeles, formed in 2016.
 The band's current lineup consists of lead vocalist Senen Reyes, lead guitarist and backing vocalist Rogelio "Roy" Lozano, rhythm guitarist and vocalist Billy Graziadei, and bassist and backing vocalist Christian Olde Wolbers.

 History

-The band's history can be traced back to the 1990s, where the band members would often collaborate - such as Senen "Sen Dog" Reyes and Billy Biohazard performing on Biohazard's State Of The World Address album with the hit single How it is, or Wolbers and Lozano appearing in Cypress Hill albums Skull & Bones and Stoned Raiders.
-In 2015, Roy Lozano played some demos to Senen Reyes on a ride to the airport, setting the foundations for Powerflo.
+The band's history can be traced back to the 1990s, where the band members would often collaborate – such as Senen "Sen Dog" Reyes and Billy Graziadei performing on Biohazard's State of the World Address album with the hit single "How It Is", or Christian Olde Wolbers and Roy Lozano appearing on the Cypress Hill albums Skull & Bones and Stoned Raiders.
+In 2015, Lozano played some demos to Senen Reyes on a ride to the airport, setting the foundations for Powerflo.

 The name of the band comes from a comment Lozano made about Reyes's vocal tracking for the upcoming album.
 Describing their sound as a "cross between Iron Maiden, Black Sabbath and Cypress Hill", they first unveiled the band on March 1, 2017 while recording their self-titled debut album.
 On May 2, 2017, they released the first single "Resistance" via Metal Injection.
-In launching the first single, Reyes indicated that this is a long term project and that future Powerflo albums will be released after their self-titled Produced by Billy Graziadei and Josh Lynch is released, while also announcing a June 23 release date.
+In launching the first single, Reyes indicated that this is a longterm project and that future Powerflo albums will be released after their self-titled, produced by Billy Graziadei and Josh Lynch, is released, while also announcing a June 23 release date.

 On June 2, 2017, Powerflo released their next music video (directed by Graziadei) for "Victims of Circumstance", a song influenced by the TV series The First 48.
 At the same time, they announced their first show at The Viper Room in Los Angeles on June 15.
 On May 31, "Resistance" was chosen as the official theme song for WWE NXT's programming.